vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```
     Run the `yq -V` command to check that the correct version of yq is installed and executable.

 1. Run the following commands to start the Docker service and enable it to start at boot.
-Photon OS has Docker installed by default.
+The Photon OS has Docker installed by default.

     ```bash
     ## Check Docker service status